molgenis/sc-MetaBrain-consortium/mbQTL/README.md

  * `output_dir`: the output directory.
  * `output_prefix`: the output filename prefix.
  * `cov`: covariate file.
 Tab-separated file containing the covariate values of each feature per sample.
 The first column contains the covariates.
 The rest of the columns are the sample names.
 Non-numerical covariates are automatically one-hot encoded where the most abundant category is excluded.
 If a `gte` file is given the dataset column will be used os covariate.
 Expression PCs can be automatically added as covariates by using `n_pcs`.
+ * `plot_eqtls`: SNP - gene limit file of the eQTLs to plot.
+Tab-seperated file with one line per SNP - gene ID.
+The first column contains the SNP IDs and the second column the gene IDs.
+No Header.

 **Pipeline specific settings**:
  * `preflight_checks`: perform pre-flight checks such as checking the samples overlap between the input files.
 No other results will be generated.
 Default `False`.